bhornung/bhornung.github.io/_posts/2018-03-11-collate-parameters.md

 ### Summary

 In this post we have designed a couple of generic frameworks to collate keyword parameters of a function and its result.
-They based on grouping the parameters and results in an intermediary data objects, such as list of dictionaries, then injecting these group to a single keyable data structure
+They based on grouping the parameters and results in an intermediary data objects, such as list of dictionaries, then injecting these groups to a single keyable data structure.